The-Politico/django-kanban-budget/README.md

 ### Setting up GitHub integration

-django-kanban-budget can create a link between a GitHub repo and a project to sync issues on the repo with TODOs in the app.
+django-kanban-budget can create a link between a GitHub repo and a project card, allowing you to sync issues on the repo with TODOs in the app.
 Just add the root HTTP URL for the repo as the GitHub link on your project card.
 For example, `https://github.com/The-Politico/django-kanban-budget`.

 Once you associate a GitHub repo with a project, the app will intercept any new issues on the repo and create a corresponding TODO in the app.
 Vice versa, if you create a new TODO in the app, it will create a corresponding issue on the repo.
 Closing an issue will delete a TODO, and deleting a TODO will close an issue, etc.